underpostnet/engine/src/client/public/cyberia-docs/CYBERIA-CLI.md

 - Prefer one source of truth for generated manifests, deploy IDs, runtime choice, and asset metadata.
 - Treat generated artifacts (atlases, manifests, dashboard HTML) as outputs only; never hand-edit them.
 - `engine-private/` is a private external dependency; never assume its contents exist locally.

-## Cyberia stat contract

-See [Stats and progression](STATS-PROGRESSION.md) for signed OL modifiers, entity levels, CLI commands, and verification.